 Half of businesses fell victim to a cyberattack or security breach in 2020.

 207 days was the average time needed to identify a breach in 2020.

 Many companies weren’t prepared to secure personal devices when workers all around the world were forced to work remotely – many still aren’t.
 Mixing personal and business use of such devices represents one of the biggest current security challenges facing SMBs, for example, due to difficulties with segregating sensitive business data from an employee’s personal email environment.
 Thus, BYOD policies call for creating an entire cybersecurity process of identifying and securing a personal device without intruding on private data (like GPS location or photos) – a process that can take months or even years to build.

 Although cybersecurity spending is reportedly growing, the lack of BYOD security measures is just one example that shows processes and programs demonstrate considerable room for improvement.
 This includes both cybersecurity training and building a cyber-aware business culture in companies.
 These improvements may require even better funding and more top-level management involvement.
 So how can you get your CEO on board?

 1) Understand the environment in which you operate

-As drivers for investing in cybersecurity vary – from the shift to remote workforce and the prevalence of ransomware, to poor security practices at a company – as designated IT experts, you need to decide exactly who you are trying to persuade and influence.
+As drivers for investing in cybersecurity vary – from the shift to remote workforce and the prevalence of ransomware, on to poor security practices at a company – as designated IT experts you need to clear up who you are trying to persuade and influence.
 You might need to explain the importance of getting an internal buy-in, address the local risks for the company and explain how you plan to manage the risk.
 At the same time, you need to understand what is key for your company’s business operations.
 To do so, it may help you to engage across different teams to find out what their priorities are.

 2) Explain highly technical or oversimplified information about cyber risks